vkmanojk/CS6160_Cryptology/Assignment_2/README.md

 ```bash
 ./aes
 ```
-*Behavior:* The program first executes a 100-trial correctness verification suite using randomly generated keys and plaintexts.
+The program first executes a 100-trial correctness verification suite using randomly generated keys and plaintexts.
 If verification passes, it runs a CPU warmup followed by the performance benchmark.
 It outputs the median throughput (MB/s) and cycles per byte (CPB) across 21 independent runs for payload sizes ranging from 1 KB to 64 KB.

 **Run the multiplication table:**
 ```bash
 ./multiplication_table
 ```
-*Behavior:* The program calculates and prints the formatted $8\times8$ multiplication table for the extension field $GF(2^3)$.
+The program calculates and prints the formatted $8\times8$ multiplication table for the extension field $GF(2^3)$.